lateplate/lateplate.github.io/_posts/2013-01-24-why-people-dislike-comcast.md

 ---
 layout: post
-title: Why People Dislike Comcast
+title: Why people dislike comcast
 ---
 While I was on hold for 90 minutes yesterday with Comcast, I had time to muse on why people dislike Comcast so much.